Aliases for CDKN2C Gene

 GeneCards Summary for CDKN2C Gene

-CDKN2C (Cyclin-Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
-Diseases associated with CDKN2C include multiple endocrine neoplasia 1 and choriocarcinoma of the testis.
-Among its related pathways are Cellular Senescence and Cell Cycle, Mitotic.
+CDKN2C (Cyclin Dependent Kinase Inhibitor 2C) is a Protein Coding gene.
+Diseases associated with CDKN2C include Choriocarcinoma Of The Testis and Multiple Endocrine Neoplasia 1.
+Among its related pathways are Cellular Senescence and Cyclins and Cell Cycle Regulation.
 GO annotations related to this gene include protein kinase binding and cyclin-dependent protein serine/threonine kinase inhibitor activity.
-An important paralog of this gene is CDKN2B.
+An important paralog of this gene is CDKN2D.

 UniProtKB/Swiss-Prot for CDKN2C Gene

 Interacts strongly with CDK6, weakly with CDK4.
 Inhibits cell growth and proliferation with a correlated dependence on endogenous retinoblastoma protein RB.